Why Your Current Performance Management Is Not Working

 What should you do instead?
 Invest in regular, ongoing check-ins.
 Work with your employees all year long to improve performance, provide timely feedback, and ensure that they’re receiving actionable information that they can use to change things right now.
 Commit to creating a two-way conversation, not a one-way flow of information.

 You’re Not Setting Goals

-All too often, performance management relies on the carrot and stick method to get employees to do what you want.
-If they perform well, they get something of nominal value – perhaps a cost of living raise.
-If they do not perform well, they don’t get a raise and they may be penalized in other ways.
+All too often, performance management relies on the carrot-and-stick method to get employees to do what they want.
+If employees perform well, they get something of nominal value – perhaps a cost of living raise.
+If they do not perform well, they don’t get a raise, and they may be penalized in other ways.
 Neither of those is all that beneficial to the employee or the organization.